-ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at The University of Western Ontario Philosophy 3673F THE PROBLEM OF LOVE Tuesday (9:30 a.m. to 12:30 p.m.)
-St. Peter's Seminary, Room 102 Dr. Michael T. Fox 519-432-1824, ext.
-256 mtfox@uwo.ca Office Hours are at St. Peter's Seminary, Room 107B.
-I have set aside Monday from 1:00 p.m. to 2:00 p.m. and Thursday from 9:00 a.m. to 11:00 a.m. as my office hours, but feel free to drop by my office at any time to discuss your insights and questions in philosophy.
+ST. PETER'S SEMINARY / KING'S UNIVERSITY COLLEGE at The University of Western Ontario Philosophy 3673F (570) THE PROBLEM OF LOVE Tuesday (9:30 a.m. to 12:30 p.m.)
+St. Peter's Seminary, Room 213 Dr. Michael T. Fox 519-432-1824, ext.
+256 mtfox@uwo.ca Office Hours are at St. Peter's Seminary, Room 206.
+I have set aside Mondays from 1:30 p.m. to 2:30 p.m. and Thursdays from 10:00 a.m. to noon as my office hours.
+If these times are not convenient for you, we can arrange another time to meet.
 Calendar Description An investigation into some of the central concepts of love from ancient, medieval, and modern thinkers.
 Special emphasis is placed on questions concerning the nature and role eros, agape, and philia, and whether these different kinds of love can exist together harmoniously.
-(3 hours, half course) $Prerequisite(s): 3^{rd} \ or \ 4^{th} \ standing \ in \ a \ Philosophy \ program.$ Course Prerequisites and Antirequisites "Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
+(3 hours, half course) Prerequisite(s): $3^{rd}$ or $4^{th}$ standing in a Philosophy program.
+Course Prerequisites and Antirequisites "Unless you have either the requisites for this course or written special permission from your Dean to enroll in it, you will be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites."
 Senate Policy Goals of Course This course will assist students to grow in the following knowledge, skills, and attitudes.
 Knowledge What Should Students Know: